software

 inDEXdown

-inDEXdown downloads any video, creates a source index.
+inDEXdown downloads any video, and creates a source index.

 inDEXdown lets you download YouTube, Instagram, Twitter, or TikTok videos with one click,

-and saves them with the source info you may need later - right in the file name, so you won’t lose it.
+and saves them with all the source info you may need later.
+Right in the file name, so you won’t lose it.

 image